qubard/Chrollo/README.md

 ![](https://i.imgur.com/ikil8Xm.png)
 # Chrollo
-Chrollo is a script interceptor for Garry's Mod 13 made in an afternoon.
+Chrollo is a script interceptor for Garry's Mod 13 that lets you edit, blacklist and copy scripts before they're run by the game client.

 # Features